 These bags are designed for busy parents who don’t want to be scrambling for wipes in a public bathroom.
 They’re ideal for travel, day trips, and everyday life.

 What will I need to put in my diaper bag?

-Think about how prepared you like to be and create a list of what you need your diaper bag to hold.
-Some parents like to have everything they could possibly need, while others prefer to fly by the seat of their pants.
-Also, some women carry a purse in addition to their diaper bag.
-I personally like to only carry one bag, and have it filled with the basic essentials without going overboard.
-Some ideas include:
+Knowing how prepared you like to be, create a list of what you’d like your diaper bag to hold.
+Some like to pack everything they could possibly need while others prefer to fly by the seat of their pants.

 - Bottles, sippy cups and/or water bottles